Uniform Continuity Theorem

 Explanation

-Just like how the concept of continuity learned in analysis was generalized in topology, uniform continuity can also be generalized in topology.
-However, it’s important to note that unlike continuity, it’s not defined for all topological spaces, but is discussed only in metric spaces.
+Just as the concept of continuity learned in analysis was generalized in topology, uniform continuity can likewise be generalized in topology.
+However, the point to be careful about here is that, unlike continuity, it is not defined on all topological spaces but is discussed only on metric spaces.

-The following theorem is a generalization of a fact well known in analysis.
+The following theorem is also a generalization of a fact already well known in analysis.

 Theorem 1